“All of Jesus’ followers began to shout and sing as they walked along, praising God for the wonderful Life they had seen.”

 They all gather to a one person.

 Not a religion, creed, formula or pattern.
 Many will sort this out as time goes on.
-Jesus is our Lord and master and friend, not a “Powerpoint” presentation.
+Jesus is our Lord and master and friend, not a doctrine, or certainly not a simple “Powerpoint” presentation.
 It’s Jesus!
 We come together because we love Him, and we’ve been told that He loves us as well.
 That reciprocal love is why we were created.

 Within this intimate assemblage we can hear spontaneous shouting.
 Some will sing.
 It will get raucous and loud.
 Their enthusiasm is focused on Him, “the wonderful Life.”
 Frankly, some who follow Jesus are not “quiet” people.
 I don’t know how you feel about this.
 (Maybe, you just need to adjust?)

-Sometimes we may get moody and withdraw from others.
+Sometimes some of us get moody and withdraw from others.
 Depression can thin out the ranks quicker than anything.
 It is like a communicable disease that spreads from person to person.
 I have become a victim, and a carrier myself.
 For me, as a broken believer I must seek out an inoculation for my brooding.
+I also must see the enemy’s influence.

 The verse talks about “what they had seen.”
 They were observers.
 That means they had to get closer to the action.
 Seeing something, or someone up close makes you a witness, an “eye-witness.”
 You may need to get closer, and see for yourself this Jesus, who is the Lord and Savior of the whole world.